 until his death in 2003.

-Enrique telephoned his eldest son, Enrique, Jr. In his typical understated way, he asked, “Son, have you heard any news?”
+Enrique telephoned his eldest son, Enrique, Jr. In his typical understated way, he asked, “Son, have you seen the news yet this morning?”

 Puzzled, Enrique responded he hadn’t.
-“Well, I do have some news for you.
+“Well…unfortunately, I do have to give you some news.
 We all had to leave the building during the night because it was burning.
 We’ll be leaving for your house soon.”
 (4)

 He hung up the phone and led the group to the nearby parking garage to get their cars, and they drove to Enrique Jr.’s home in the Del Valle neighborhood.